2002–03 Pittsburgh Penguins season

 The 2002–03 Pittsburgh Penguins season was the Penguins' 36th season.
-The team finished fifth and last in the Atlantic Division and did not qualify for the Stanley Cup playoffs.
+The team finished fifth and last in the Atlantic Division and did not qualify for the Stanley Cup playoffs for the second year in a row for the first time since the 1986–87 season and the 1987–88 season.

 Regular season

 The Penguins were shut out an NHL-high ten times, tied with the Calgary Flames, Minnesota Wild and Nashville Predators.